abhijitmahalle/histogram-equalization/README.md

 # Histogram Equalization
-This repository contains code to perform Histogram Equalization and Adaptive Histogram Equalization on images.
-No OpenCV inbuilt functions were used and the algorithm has been implemented from scratch
+This repository contains code to perform Histogram Equalization and Adaptive Histogram Equalization on an image or a video.
+No OpenCV inbuilt functions were used and the algorithm has been implemented from scratch.

 ### Instructions to run the code:
 ```